OTonGitHub/GitHub-SSH-Setup/README.md

 ## GitHub SSH Auth/Sign

 - Using MinTTy on windows, so environment variables might be different from your existing windows setup.
+- Tested on windows, but should-not be any different in Linux, just ignore the powershell comands.

 ### Commands